Last updated: October 2025

 UTIs - what you need to know

 UTIs are very common.
 They are caused by germs entering and multiplying in the urinary tract.
-This can be E-coli (the most common type of bacteria passed between the anus and urethra) or micro-organisms such as mycoplasma or chlamydia, which are passed on during sexual activity.
+The most common germ is E.coli, a bacteria that can travel from your anus (where you poo) to your urethra (where wee comes out).
+Other germs such as mycoplasma or chlamydia can also cause infections and are usually passed on during sexual activity.

 UTIs are given different names depending on where the infection occurs: